yustinayasin/yustinayasin/README.md

 ### 👋 Hi there!

 My name is Yustina Yasin.
 You can call me Yustin, Yasin, Tina, or whatever do you want.
-I'm a 2rd year computer science student at Universitas Islam Indonesia.
+I'm a 3rd year computer science student at Universitas Islam Indonesia.

 ### 😄 Pronouns: she/her

 ### 👯 I’m looking to collaborate on any front end project

 ## 🌱 Current Learning
-- basic front end development
-- python for data visualization
+- react js

 ## 📫 How to reach me
 - Twitter : [@ystnysn](https://twitter.com//ystnysn)